Thursday, January 12, 2006

 Right now, on any given day at certain New York hospitals, nearly half the patients are there for some illness related to diabetes.

-One in three children born in the United States five years ago are expected to become diabetic in their lifetimes, according to a projection by the Centers for Disease Control and Prevention.
+One in three children born in the United States in the year 2000 are expected to become diabetic in their lifetimes, according to a projection by the Centers for Disease Control and Prevention.

 The forecast is even bleaker for Latinos: one in every two.